user18130814200115-2/KaiAuth/README.md

 # Pin support
-This fork exists to add rudementary pin support to kaiauth.
-To do this, one must exit the js/pin.js file and set the pin variable to a sha256 hash of any number.
-Then install the app via omniSD (or simmilar).
+This fork exists to add rudimentary pin support to kaiauth.
+To do this, one must edit the js/pin.js file and set the pin variable to a sha256 hash of any number.
+Then install the app via omniSD (or similar).

 # KaiAuth